Travel insurance for Singapore

 Is Singapore a safe destination?

-Yes, Singapore is widely considered to be a safe destination for travelers.
+Yes, Singapore is widely considered to be a safe destination for travellers.
 However, that doesn’t mean you shouldn’t keep your wits about you and look out for a few key safety risks, such as:

 - Smoke haze.
 From June to October, smoke haze occurs across Singapore.
 This could lead to health problems for people with respiratory issues.
-If you have respiratory problems, reconsider traveling during this time.
+If you have respiratory problems, reconsider travelling during this time.
 If you must travel, make sure you bring any emergency medications with you and visit a doctor before leaving to make sure your symptoms are under control.